apache/airflow/docs/apache-airflow/tutorial.rst

 Tasks
 -----
-Tasks are generated when instantiating operator objects.
-An object instantiated from an operator is called a task.
-The first argument ``task_id`` acts as a unique identifier for the task.
+We generate a task by instantiating an operator by calling its constructor.
+The first argument to the constructor is ``task_id`` which acts as a unique identifier for the task.

 .. exampleinclude:: /../../airflow/example_dags/tutorial.py
     :language: python